ThirdCommand/GEOWars/map.md

   - type "r" for random quick edit
   - random location button (during game random, or random but hard coded)
   - type location to change it maybe

+horizontal level editor:
+- boxes with symbols to indicate their function
+- no text, or minimal text
+- spawn events could have the ships that are spawned lined up in the box.
+If there's too many to fit, then the rest aren't shown
+-

 need to lower the grav effect on the ship... it's a little extreme at the moment. maybe it should have less acceleration effect on it?